PipedreamHQ/pipedream/docs/docs/quickstart/end-workflow-early/README.md

 # End workflow early

-For the next example, we'll:

-Workflows typically run until they reach the last step.
-However, there are cases when we want to end the workflow execution early, and not continue on with additional steps.

-Pipedream provides an easy way to do that using the `$end()` function.
+Next, let's update our workflow to filter out `favicon.ico` requests.
+This example builds on the workflow created in [previous sections](/quickstart/hello-world/) and will cover how to use the `$end()` function to end a workflow execution early.

-In our last example, two rows were added to Google Sheets when we loaded the endpoint URL in our browser.
-That's because modern web browsers make a request for a favicon.
-While this is an artifact because we loaded the URL in our browser, it provides a good opportunity to demonstrate `$end()`.
+In the last example, two rows were added to Google Sheets when we loaded the endpoint URL in our browser.
+That's because modern web browsers automatically make a request for a `favicon.com` file.
+While this is an artifact of loading the workflow's endpoint in our browser, it provides a good opportunity to demonstrate `$end()`.

-First, select an event that lists the request for `favicon.ico`:
+First, select an event that represents a `favicon.ico` request:

 ![image-20210522191836155](./image-20210522191836155.png)

 Next, add a **Run Node.js code** step immediately after the trigger and change the name from `steps.nodejs` to `steps.filter_favicon_requests`.
-Then let's add code to conditionally end the workflow execution if the request URL contains the text `favicon.ico`.
-We can also pass a reason for ending the execution to the `$end()` function as a string.
+Then add code to conditionally end the workflow execution if the request URL contains the string `favicon.ico`.
+We can also pass a reason for ending the execution to the `$end()` function.
 For this example, we'll pass the value `favicon.ico request`.

 ```javascript
 if(steps.trigger.event.url.includes('favicon.ico')) {